 We like to think that the house itself is also a member of the team.
 An attractive Edwardian villa, you’ll find it very close to the entrance to the Valley of Rocks and just a short walk from the centre of Lynton village.
-It retains the original wood panelling and stained-glass windows, and also boasts original fireplaces in all the rooms.
-Indeed our many European guests refer to The Denes as a very English house.
+It retains the original wood panelling and stained-glass window, and also boasts original fireplaces in all the rooms.
+Alongside these original features, you will notice modern touches to add brightness and interest.